Test in production without watermarks.

 pdfTaskQueue.Enqueue(New PdfTask("Low Priority Document", Priority.Low))

-' Process PDF tasks in priority order
+' Process PDF tasks in order of their priority

 Do While pdfTaskQueue.Count > 0